Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Numerical Experiments

-that is the matrix representation of a negative Laplacian with variable coefficients.
-Thus, to compute the exact projection, one needs to invert such an ill-conditioned system, which is quite expensive especially for large scale problems.
-Then, following the strategy in Section \ref{subsec:ipp_operator}, we introduce an operator $\widetilde{S}(\bfsigma_h)$ approximating $S(\bfsigma_h)$, such that its inverse $\widetilde{S}^{-1}$ is much easier to compute.
-As the Schur complement behaves close to a variable-coefficient Laplace equation, a multigrid (MG) method can be used to construct $\widetilde{S}^{-1}$.
-Define $\mathcal{G}(S(\bfsigma_h),n_{mg})$ as the MG approximation to $S(\bfsigma_h)$ with $n_{mg}$ inner W-cycle iterations.
-We let $ \widetilde{S}^{-1}_k = \mathcal{G}(S(\bfsigma_{h,k}),n^{(k)}_{mg}), $ where $n^{(k)}_{mg}$ can vary in outer iterations to adjust the inexactness and $\bfsigma_{h,k}$ is the solution obtained at the current step.
+For the present example, our numerical experiments suggest that Case 1 is faster than Case 2, as the latter one involves more complicated solvers.
+Hence, we shall only present the numerical results of Case 1 below.
+In computation, we let $ \widetilde{S}^{-1}_k = \mathcal{G}(S(\bfsigma_{h,k}),n^{(k)}_{mg}), $ where $n^{(k)}_{mg}$ can vary in outer iterations to adjust the inexactness and $\bfsigma_{h,k}$ is the solution obtained at the current step.
+Moreover, we can verify such choices of $M$ and $\widetilde{S}$ satisfy Assumption \ref{asump_M_disc} with the involved constants to be estimated explicitly.
+As the proof is a little lengthy, we put it in Appendix \ref{append_assump_verify}. }

 The case of linear equations (linear elliptic PDEs) has been well-studied in the literature, where MG can achieve the iteration number (complexity) independent of the mesh size.
-But the nonlinear case is still not very understood.
+But the nonlinear case is still not well understood.
 The proposed algorithm coupled with MG can obtain the mesh-independent convergence rates.

-The condition number $\kappa_f$ (measured relative to the $L2$ metric) is $2\nu_0/\nu_1$ independent of mesh size.
+The condition number $\kappa_f$ (measured relative to the $L_2$ metric) is $2\nu_0/\nu_m$ independent of mesh size.
 But these problems are essentially ill-conditioned due to the differential operators in the constraint.
 After discretization with a mesh size $h$, the Schur complement in the projection computation will have a condition number $O(h^{-2})$, being ill-conditioned especially when the mesh size is small.
 Based on Remark \ref{rem_conv}, it is not hard to see that the outer iteration number should be independent of the discretization mesh size, demonstrated by the numerical results below.